-Named after the Norse God of Foresight, our Crime Prediction model takes in LSOA time series data and gives a propensity at a certain time for these crimes.
+Named after the Norse God of Foresight, our Crime Prediction model takes in longitude and latitude time series data and gives a propensity at a certain time for these crimes.

 Available now (Q2 2019)